Fslippe/FYS4150/project3/README.md

 pip3 install matplotlib
 pip3 install seaborn
 ```

+Everything is built around two classes penningtrap and particle with their own .cpp and .hpp files.
+All computations use the main.cpp file which includes both the classes except for a frequency scan that use frequency_scan.cpp to compute the results.
 The python file "plot.py" reproduces all figures and results by compiling, linking, and running the necessary c++ code.
 All this can be done by
 ```
 python3 plot.py